250,000 Poll Workers Wanted: Find Paid Gigs In Your Area With This Database

 Like voters, poll workers skew older.
 And with the coronavirus posing a greater risk to that demographic, it will likely result in poll worker shortages.

-Such shortages have already played out in several states during primary elections – in Georgia, Kentucky, South Carolina, Wisconsin and elsewhere.
+Such shortages played out in several states during primary elections – in Georgia, Kentucky, South Carolina, Wisconsin and elsewhere.
 Some voting officials directly linked the shortages to older folks choosing to self-isolate.

-With social distancing practices likely to last into November, the Power the Polls initiative is specifically looking to recruit younger people without underlying health conditions.
+With social distancing practices likely to last beyond November, the Power the Polls initiative is specifically looking to recruit younger people without underlying health conditions.

 Training is required but may not always be paid.
 For the areas that do pay for training, it’s usually a flat rate between $10 and $20.